-The Pipe Organ Preservation Co. (of Ireland) was formed as a semi charitable venture in 1999 to address these problems and hopefully preserve heritage which would otherwise be lost, and in doing so help to provide congregations or individuals with an instrument which could not be afforded if new.
+The Pipe Organ Preservation Co. (of Ireland) was formed as a semi-charitable venture in 1999 to address pipe organs being displaced and hopefully preserve heritage which would otherwise be lost, and in doing so help to provide congregations or individuals with an instrument which could not be afforded if new.

 Saving and preserving organs is only a small part of our work and as professional organ builders we are constantly involved in all aspects of organ building including tuning, repairs, design and major work.

 Our interest in and knowledge of organ history and design is key to being able to offer sound advice on all organ matters.